 Now it wasn’t a bad thing to have realised a 25% gain.
 But I was constantly checking their performance, freaking myself out and getting excited about the prospect of making money.

-But if I’d just turned off my phone for six months then I would have made around a 250% return.
+But if I’d just turned off my phone for six months I would have made around a 250% return.

-And the annoying thing about this is that it was pretty obvious that the company was going to continue performing well — I was just so excited about making a quick buck, cashing in and moving on to the next investment that I kept buying and selling.
+And the annoying thing about this is that it was pretty obvious the company was going to continue performing well — I was just so excited about making a quick buck, cashing in and moving on to the next investment that I kept buying and selling.